 Fast forward, many more films that I enjoy revolve around the difficult topic of time travel/time loops/and even quantum realms such as The Terminator (1984), Back to the Future franchise, Final Destination franchise, Butterfly Effect (2004), Time Travelers Wife (2009), Inception (2010), Predestination (2014), X-Men: Days of Future Past (2014), Ant-Man (2015), Doctor Strange (2016), and most recently in 2018 Avengers: Infinity War and Ant-Man and the Wasp.

-At the end of the day, the conclusion I got from all these films: Time is something very serious and needs not be tampered with.
+At the end of the day, the conclusion I got from all these films: Time is something very serious and needs not to be tampered with.
 Some of the films use time travel for seemingly good purposes like correcting wrongs of the past to make the future better.
 On the other hand, some use it for personal gain.
 Not sure what kind of world we’d live in if everyone arbitrarily manipulated time.
 Perhaps, unparalleled madness would run rampant.
 Consequently, this could interfere with events of the future possibly.

 I mean, haven’t you see The Butterfly Effect?